diogo-santos/spring-cloud-ms/README.md

 ## Instructions
 Import the project from GitHub

-Execute script to startup all services
+Build and Execute script to startup all services
 ```
-./run.sh
+mvn clean package && ./run.sh
 ```

 ## Config Server